Table of Contents

 One of the first things we had in mind was that we needed to provide some geographical context for our viewers.
-We used our time in LA to shoot some takes of the city, so we could include them as inserts in the video!
+We used our time in LA to shoot some takes of the city, so we could include them as inserts in this testimonial example!

-We also know that customer testimonials need to be visually powerful, so we filmed from interesting perspectives so the photography of the video would be ‘on point’.
+We also know that company testimonials need to be visually powerful, so we filmed from interesting perspectives so the photography of the video would be ‘on point.’

 The context of the interview was also important.
 In order to guide our conversation with our customers, we asked some questions and let them speak freely about their experience with our team – and even though we didn’t include ourselves asking these questions, we did include screens with text and our branded colors, in order to provide a certain order for the video.

-Hubspot decided to show one of their customers’ opinion in the form of a video – incredibly great decision, because their main product is an online sales platform.
+Hubspot decided to show one of their customers’ opinions in the form of a video – an incredibly smart decision because their main product is a CRM and online sales platform.
 And they’ve done a great job!

-They decided to mix the customer’s testimonial with images of the work that they do (events, because Endless Entertainment is, as it name would suggest, an entertainment company), and with screen recordings of some of the things they did on Hubspot’s platforms that made this partnership into something that was ‘game-changing’.
+They decided to mix the customer’s testimonial with images of their work.
+Moreover, they also added screen recordings of some of the things they did on Hubspot’s platforms that made this partnership into something that was ‘game-changing.’

-All of these images provide context for the viewer of the testimonial, and they also give the video a nice rhythm – it could get boring to just look at a person speaking for two or three minutes straight!
+All of these images provide context for the viewer, and they also give this testimonial example a nice rhythm – it could get boring to just look at a person speaking for two or three minutes straight!

-With this video, Dropbox tried an interesting approach: instead of speaking about the benefits of their service from a client’s perspective, they decided to tell it from one of their reseller’s perspectives: Network Doctor.
+With this video, Dropbox tried an interesting approach when they went for testimonial advertising: instead of covering the benefits of their service from a single client’s perspective, they decided to gather a number of stories from several satisfied customers.

-Are you in for a fun testimonial?
+Are you in for a fun customer testimonial example?
 This team created a video for Slack, telling the story of how they used to communicate through many different kinds of channels (email, chats, Whatsapp), and how they found a new way of organizing their teams by using Slack (which is a great communication tool for teams).

-And they did it in such a fun way that you’ll almost forget that it’s a scripted video.
+And they did it in such a fun way that you’ll almost forget that it’s a scripted testimonial example.

-This particular style of testimonial is scripted and planned very carefully – but it’s also so well created, that the scenes don’t look stiffed or fake (which could happen if you’re not careful!
-Scripted testimonials usually have that problem).
+This particular style of testimonial advertising is scripted and planned very carefully – but it’s also so well created that the scenes don’t look stiff or fake (which could happen if you’re not careful!
+Scripted customer testimonial videos usually have that problem).

-This is a charming story of a lady that runs a doggy day-care: she tells us that when she started with her business, she didn’t have enough customers, so she started to use Google Adwords.
+This testimonial advertising example shows the charming story of a lady that runs a doggy day-care: she tells us that when she started with her business, she didn’t have enough customers, so she started to use Google Adwords.
 Soon, 90% of her customers were coming through that tool!

-It’s a fairly old video (2009), but it’s still a great testimonial because it has a story that would really connect with any user of the platform (and even non-users or prospects!).
+It’s a fairly old video (2009), but it’s still a great customer testimonial video example because it has a story that would really connect with any user of the platform (and even non-users or prospects!).

-This is a very fun and bright story that ends on a sweet note: “I’m confident Google Adwords will keep helping my business grow.
+This fun and bright testimonial video end on a sweet note: “I’m confident Google Adwords will keep helping my business grow.
 Life is awesome!”

-One of the most powerful things about video testimonials is how they can use identification and emotion to give shape to the perception of the audience.
+One of the most powerful things about business testimonial videos is how they can use identification and emotion to give shape to the perception of the audience.
 It’s the power of storytelling – pure and simple!